 How do I get into law?

 There are multiple routes into the legal profession for school leavers and university graduates.
-You can qualify as a solicitor, a barrister or a chartered legal executive.
-However, some roles may only be accessible from certain paths.
-For instance, you can’t currently qualify as a barrister through an apprenticeship.
+You can qualify as a solicitor, a barrister or a chartered legal executive, and can enter the legal profession through an apprenticeship.
+However, some roles may only be accessible from certain paths (for instance, you can’t currently qualify as a barrister through an apprenticeship), so it’s important to plan out your route for getting into law in advance.

 - in which you have an interest and think you can get good grades.
-It varies but most universities/law recruiters want to see a minimum of ABB at A level (or equivalent) , with many of the top law schools/big commercial law firms asking for between AAB and A*AA before they offer you a place on their degree course or job in law.
+It varies but most universities/law recruiters want to see a minimum of ABB at A level (or equivalent) – many of the top law schools and big commercial law firms will ask for AAB and A*AA.

 - which develop the skills needed in law.
 As well as being clever, you also need good research, communication and analytical skills to be a successful lawyer so think about which A levels develop those skills – eg history, English, science or maths.